 Refrigeration Tips & Hacks

 The useful information doesn’t stop there.
-Here are some more tips, facts & hacks about storing your food in fridge freezer that you need to know:
+Here are some more tips, facts & hacks about storing your food in your American fridge freezer that you need to know:

 - Defrost your fridge freezer regularly.
 Defrosting improves the performance, cleanliness and general look of your freezer.
 Make sure you do it once a year at the very, very least.